gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 |DCG@4|$$3+1.2618+1.5+0=5.7618$$|
 |DCG@5|$$3+1.2618+1.5+0+0.3868 = 6.1486$$|

-For our example, ideally we would have wanted the items to be sorted in descending order of relevance scores.
+For our example, ideally, we would have wanted the items to be sorted in descending order of relevance scores.

 ![](/images/ltr-ndcg-ideal.png){:.align-center}